tofucodeforever/tofu-code/content/posts/leetcode_0224_basic-calculator.md

 ### Solution

 We can use a stack like the case without parentheses.
 The tricky part is dealing with the sign before a parenthesis.
-An improved version can be just storing (), sign before (), and a number that was evaluated before.

 ### Code